NICHD-BSPC/training/source/index.rst

 Bioinformatics and scientific programming is a big field, and it can be difficult to know where to start.

-If possible, schedule a meeting (ryan.dale@nih.gov) to discuss your training goals and expectations so we can help develop a customized training plan.
+If you are at NIH, you can schedule a meeting (ryan.dale@nih.gov) to discuss your training goals and expectations so we can help develop a customized training plan.

-There's a lot of excellent training material out there, so rather than repeat it, this website acts as a central location of curated resources to help focus your learning.

 Ready?
 Head to :ref:`first-steps`.